Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 You can copy the join code to share it or or test it in a project in a separate window. ([Testing Locally](../tutorials/testing/testing_locally.md).

 :::note
 This Relay integration is only available in the editor, which means you can't use it in a build.
 Instead, use the code snippets at the end of this page.
 These snippets use the Unity Transport Package.
-To do this in projects that don’t use Transport, refer to the Relay documentation.
+To do this in projects that don't use Transport, refer to the Relay documentation.
 :::

 ## Create allocation on a Relay server